 However, I love to be able to increase the performance of my electric rides at will and I know a lot of you readers do too.
 With the add-on battery equipped the ES2 takes an even greater lead over the ES1.

 If you have no thoughts on upgrading in the future you might want to check out the Xiaomi Mijia m365 review here.
-It has a bit better distance out of the box and a somewhat lower price tag.
+It has a better distance per charge out of the box at a lower price.
 But you’ll leave the ability to upgrade your scooter behind.